FLL Hager Scholars Program

-All first-year students in the Georgetown University College of Arts & Sciences entering with a declared major in an FLL program (i.e., in a foreign language, linguistics, or global comparative literature).
+All first-year students in Georgetown College entering with a declared major in a foreign language, Linguistics, or Global Comparative Literature.

 In the fall, two or three courses, plus the one-credit colloquium, for a total of seven or 10 credits.
 Note that this is in addition to foreign language coursework.